128technology/docs/docs/bcp_per-adjacency_traffic_engineering.md

 Per adjacency traffic-engineering is limited to spoke nodes in a hub and spoke topology.
 :::

 Typically, adjacencies are automatically configured via [neighborhoods](concepts_glossary.md/#neighborhoods).
 All nodes in a neighborhood share layer 3 connectivity.
 Between any two nodes we can form a pair of adjacencies, one on each router, which describes their peering.
-When the adjacencies are automatically created, the spoke’s neighborhood receive-cap is inspected by the neighborhood Hub router.
-It creates an adjacency with a transmit-cap matching the spoke’s receive-cap.
+When the adjacencies are automatically created, the spoke’s neighborhood `receive-cap` is inspected by the neighborhood Hub router.
+It creates an adjacency with a `transmit-cap` matching the spoke’s `receive-cap`.

 :::note
 In order to generate the adjacencies correctly, configure a `receive-cap` on the neighborhood of the network interface with limited receive capabilities.